sdgilley/toc-to-csv/README.md

 1. Open it in your R IDE, such as RStudio
 1. Open the file `installs.R` and run it to install packages
 1. Open the file `TOC-csv.R`
-1. Add your path to your toc file in the `## SPECIFY INPUTS` section
+1. Add the path to your toc file in the `## SPECIFY INPUTS` section
 1. Run the entire file

 ### New to R?
 Full installation instructions